learn-co-curriculum/react-hooks-redux-data-flow/README.md

 }
 ```

-An important thing to note about reducers is that they are pure functions.
-Let's
-remember the characteristics of pure functions:

-1. The return value of a pure function is determined solely by its input values.

-2. Pure functions have no side effects.
-By this we mean pure functions do not have
-   any effect outside of the function itself.
-They only return a value.

-> Note: The reason we like pure functions so much is because if a function has
-> no side effects and always returns the same value given the same input, it
-> becomes really predictable.
-In addition, the lack of side effects means that
-> the functions are also contained, and can be used safely without affecting the
-> rest of your application.

 Let's take these two characteristics of pure functions in turn, and ensure that
 we are adhering to them here.

-Ok, so the first characteristic of pure functions means that given the same
+The first characteristic of pure functions means that given the same input to
-input to the function, I will always receive the same output from that function.
+the function, I will always receive the same output from that function.
+That
-That seems to hold; given a specific state object like `{count: 2}` and an
+seems to hold; given a specific state object like `{count: 2}` and an action
-action object like `{type: 'counter/decrement'}`, will I always get back the
+object like `{type: 'counter/decrement'}`, will I always get back the same
-same value?
+value?
 Yes.
-Given those two arguments, the output will always be `{count:
+Given those two arguments, the output will always be `{count: 1}`.
-1}`.

 As for the 'no side effects' characteristic, there's something pretty subtle
 going on in our reducer.
 The object returned is not the same object that is